Amidoun/M2courseENS2020/hands-on/hands-on.md

   * Select the two bigwig files.
 8. Set the visualization of the two bigwig files to the same range
   * Click right on the name of the tracks and select **Set data range**, put the value 4

-**Go back to the genes we looked at earlier: b1127, b1108.
-Look at the shape of the signal.**
 **Keep IGV opened.**

 Go back to working home directory (i.e /shared/home/login/cours_chipseq)